-Dry skin brushing is an excellent detox practice that stimulates the lymphatic system and aids lymphatic drainage, helping to remove pathogens from the blood and strengthen your immune system.
+Dry skin brushing is an excellent detox practice that stimulates the lymphatic system and aids in lymphatic drainage, helping to remove pathogens from the blood and ultimately strengthen your immune system.
 With a stronger immune system, you’ll be less likely to deal with colds and illnesses this winter.

-This zealous brushing action also promotes blood flow and circulation, which will give you a great energy boost.
+This zealous brushing action promotes blood flow and circulation, which will give you a great energy boost.
 For that reason, many people dry brush in the mornings, so they can feel energized from their dry brushing session.
 It’s the perfect way to start your day!

 Skin brushing is best done in the morning right before hopping into the shower.
 It only takes a few minutes and is best performed on a dry body.
 You can brush wet or dry skin, but experts say dry brushing is more effective.
 You can of course also dry brush in the evening before you go to bed, which is highly detoxifying for the body before sleeping.
 However, if you're looking to reap its invigorating effects, it's probably a wise idea to do it in the morning.

-Choose a body brush with a long handle to target hard to reach areas and soft but firm bristles to stimulate the skin without damaging it.
-You'll want to choose a natural-bristle brush that's not too cheap.
-Remember, this is your skin and your skin is delicate.
-For that reason, it's best to avoid too cheap brands or hard bristles which may cause irritation.
+Choose a body brush with a long handle to target hard to reach areas and soft but firm bristles to stimulate the skin without irritating it.
+You'll want to choose a natural-bristle brush that's gentle on the skin yet still invigorating enough to fire up your circulation.
 If you have particularly sensitive skin, opt for softer bristles that are less harsh on your skin.

-Before starting the process, you should make sure you're adopting the right dry brushing techniques, which are actually quite simple to master.
-Starting at your feet, use gentle strokes up your body towards your heart to push up lymph fluid and cleanse the body.
-When you get to your stomach, use circular motions.
-From there, move to your hands and go across towards the heart, not forgetting your underarms - the home of many lymph nodes.
+Starting at your feet, use gentle upward strokes towards your heart to push up lymph fluid and cleanse the body, moving upwards with your technique.
+When you reach your stomach, use circular motions.
+From there, move to your hands and sweep across towards the heart, not forgetting your underarms - the home of many lymph nodes.
 Once you get to your neck, brush downward toward the heart.
 Brush strokes should always be towards your heart.
-You can also apply a body oil to the brush if you're struggling to master the strokes.
-This will make it easier to move around the limbs, but won't slough away old skin cells as efficiently as brushing without oil.

 Now you can wash away those dead skin cells that came loose during your brushing session.
 Don't forget to use lotion straight after your shower to lock in the moisture.
 It's best to apply lotion to damp skin so it absorbs better.

-If you suffer from any current skin conditions, make sure you check with your dermatologist before starting the procedure to ensure you don't cause any further irritation to the skin.
+If you suffer from a skin condition like eczema or psoriasis, make sure you check with your dermatologist before dry brushing to ensure you don't cause any further irritation to the skin.
 Generally, it is a skin-friendly ritual provided that you use high quality, gentle bristles.
 Nonetheless, it is still worth running it past your dermatologist beforehand if you do have existing skin issues.